In this post, you will see a round-up of scarf knitting patterns.

 Colour Block Scarf

-Make a stunning colour block scarf with your own chosen colour palette.
+Make a stunning color block scarf with your own chosen color palette.

-Knit with linen stitch (colour yarn – worsted twist Heather yarn) the scarf is simple to make.
+Knit with linen stitch (color yarn – worsted twist Heather yarn) the scarf is simple to make.

 Created with two easy rows, one side has a flat smooth feel and on the other side a textured seed stitch.

 Make and enjoy the warmth that this cozy scarf will bring with a pattern from Lady By The Bay.

 This knitted ribbed scarf is made with Misti Alpaca Chunky yarn and knit in a simple 2×2 rib stitch.

 Keep it for yourself or gift it to someone, you know they will love it!